consulo/consulo-dev.github.io/docs/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 ## Abstract

 This article is intended for plugin writers who create custom web server integrations, or some UI for easy XML editing.
-It describes the *Document Object Model* (DOM) in IntelliJ Platform --- an easy way to work with DTD or Schema-based XML models.
+It describes the *Document Object Model* (DOM) in Consulo --- an easy way to work with DTD or Schema-based XML models.
 The following topics will be covered: working with DOM itself (reading/writing tags content, attributes, and subtags) and easy XML editing in the UI by connecting UI to DOM.

-It's assumed that the reader is familiar with Java, Swing, IntelliJ Platform XML PSI (classes [`XmlTag`](upsource:///xml/xml-psi-api/src/com/intellij/psi/xml/XmlTag.java), [`XmlFile`](upsource:///xml/xml-psi-api/src/com/intellij/psi/xml/XmlFile.java), [`XmlTagValue`](upsource:///xml/xml-psi-api/src/com/intellij/psi/xml/XmlTagValue.java), etc.), IntelliJ Platform plugin development basics (application and project components, file editors).
+It's assumed that the reader is familiar with Java, Swing, Consulo XML PSI (classes [`XmlTag`](upsource:///xml/xml-psi-api/src/com/intellij/psi/xml/XmlTag.java), [`XmlFile`](upsource:///xml/xml-psi-api/src/com/intellij/psi/xml/XmlFile.java), [`XmlTagValue`](upsource:///xml/xml-psi-api/src/com/intellij/psi/xml/XmlTagValue.java), etc.), Consulo plugin development basics (application and project components, file editors).

 ## Introduction

-So, how to operate with XML from an IntelliJ Platform plugin?
+So, how to operate with XML from an Consulo plugin?
 Usually, one has to take `XmlFile`, get its root tag, and then find a required sub-tag by path.
 The path consists of tag names, each of them a string.
 Typing these everywhere is tedious and error-prone.
 Let's assume you have the following XML: